 The bottom line is this – and perhaps we have missed it.
 This woman was trying to demonstrate to me that she knew Jesus.
 That is not what is expected of her.
 In fact Jesus said these words.

 Matthew 7:22-24 Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?
 23 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.

 Life is getting shorter for all of us.
 It is true that the closer you are to death the less time you have.
-Sounds pretty elementary but too often we think we are closer to heaven instead.
-NOT if we are not known to Him however.
+Sounds pretty elementary but too often we think we are closer to heaven instead but NOT if we are not known to Him.

 If you are, like so many people I know, not far from what my black friend calls “a dirt nap” – then we must be busy letting the Father know us.
 That takes a lot more effort than serving in the church kitchen.